briangershon/bsky-tldr/README.md

 Skim a daily list of posts from people you follow, or use AI/LLMs to summarize them into text you can scan or feed to an agent.

+[Run example](#run-example) section below for a demo of integration with this library.

 ## Installation in your application

 ```bash